Modern Slavery Statement and Report

 In the United Kingdom, JAL, which operates an aviation business, operates flights to and from London Heathrow Airport, and its consolidated subsidiaries EURO-CREATIVE TOURS (U.K.) LTD, JALPAK INTERNATIONAL (EUROPE) B.V. and JALUX Inc. operates businesses.
 In Australia, JAL operates flights to and from Sydney and Melbourne airport.
 In Canada, JAL, and its consolidated subsidiaries ZIPAIR Tokyo Inc. operates flights to and from Vancouver International Airport, and JALs consolidated subsidiaries JALUX Inc. operates businesses.

-Please check Number of routes for details.
+Please check Number of routes and Main Businesses Data for details.

 Supply chain